 Immunizations

 Each provider must provide a copy of their Hepatitis B vaccination series or a copy of their refusal to have the vaccinations.
-Providers must also provide a copy of past immunization, or immunity to Measles.
-Additional documentation of immunization, immunity, or the waiver of immunizations to Mumps, Rubella, Varicella (Chicken pox), Tetanus, Diphtheria, Pertussis, and Polio should also be kept on file.
+Providers must also provide a copy of past immunizations or immunity to Measles.
+Additional documentation of immunizations, immunity, or the waiver of immunizations to Mumps, Rubella, Varicella (Chicken pox), Tetanus, Diphtheria, Pertussis, and Polio should also be kept on file

 Documentation